skelet8801/TwTown/README.md

 <img src="https://github.com/skelet8801/TwTown/blob/main/256.png" alt="256" width="64"/>

-Twitter collection for  Videos &amp; Photos.
+Tweet collection for  Videos &amp; Photos.

 Search for TwTown in App Store.

 ## Features
-Twitter collection for  Videos &amp; Photos.
+Tweet collection for  Videos &amp; Photos.

 If you have any questions or suggestions, feel free to share them here.